dknight/whoopee/2024-07-11 a-definitive-guide-for-compiling-lua-from-source-code.md

 There is an option to set up Lua compilation with a variety of needs.
-For example, change the default buffer size or use only integers for numbers, change integer size to 8, 16, 32, 64-bits, float precision, memory limits, and lots more.
+For example, change the default buffer size or use only integers for numbers, change integer size to 32, 64-bits (with some tricks even 8 and 16 bits), float precision, memory limits, and lots more.
 Such a custom setup might be useful for microcontrollers and other IoT microdevices.

 There is a file `src/luaconf.h` where all such settings are set.
 The file